kevinchatham/backup.ps1/README.md

         ```

     In the example above, the "Documents" job will delete files from the backup if they are removed from the source, while the "Downloads" job will only add new files.

+## Logging

+`RoboBackup` creates two types of log files in the `RoboBackup/logs` directory:

+1.  **Session Transcript**: A complete transcript of the entire script's execution is saved as `session-YYYY-MM-DD_HH-mm-ss.log`.
+This log captures all console output, including startup messages, configuration validation, and any errors that occur, making it ideal for debugging scheduled tasks.
+2.  **Robocopy Log**: Each individual backup job generates a detailed `log-YYYY-MM-DD_HH-mm-ss.log` file containing the full output from the `robocopy.exe` command, including the list of copied files and the final summary.

 ## Usage